lazamar/elm-architecture-haskell/README.md

 This is an implementation of the Elm Architecture in Haskell.

-This implementation runs commands concurrently just like in Elm.
+This implementation runs commands in parallel just like in Elm.

 Internally commands run in separate threads.
 If any of the threads errors, the error will be re-thrown in the main thread.